Additive Manufacturing

 Additive manufacturing, sometimes called 3D printing, is a process used to build geometry out of a raw material without the constraints of traditional tooling.
 Generally, software is used to "slice" a 3D model into thin layers which are built successively onto a build platform.
 Multiple additive technologies exist, each with the ability to produce a variety of materials and geometries.
 Each machine and material has unique properties that should be considered when choosing a process.

-The PRL has twelve 3D printers available for student use, all located in Room 36 in the Huang Engineering Center.
+The PRL has more than 20 3D printers available for student use, all located in the Autodesk Making + Prototyping Space (AMPS) in the Huang Engineering Center Room 036.
 Additive manufacturing in the PRL has been used to build functional mechanical parts/prototypes, test apparatus for research, tooling for use in other processes, and aesthetic pieces.
 Students are required to pay for material costs before builds begin.

 Machine Specifications